PatrickPriestley/express-mock-poc/README.md

 # Express Mock POC

 This is a proof of concept (POC) project for a mock server using Express.js.
-The server provides endpoints for user data and credit check simulations..
+The server provides endpoints for user data and credit check simulations.

 ## Project Structure